 Often tutoring is seen as a casual gig you do while at university until you start looking for ‘serious’ degree related work!

-But this isn’t the case!
+But this isn’t actually the case!

 Working at AOS is an incredible opportunity to build key skills and experiences so that you can land that graduate job!